leonx04/JungNguyenShop/README.md

 1. Clone the repository
 2. Navigate to the project directory
+3. Open terminal and run ` json-server  database_jungnguyen.json  `
-3. Open `Layout.html` or `Layout_accout.html` in your browser to start exploring the platform.
+4. Open `Layout.html` or `Layout_accout.html` in your browser to start exploring the platform.

 ## Contribution 🌱